Faith in a Fishbowl: Living and Dying for the Glory of God

 Eyewitnesses were there as well, those who would later trace the terrible scenes for all posterity, that all posterity may come to see what they saw.

-And God himself was there, he who had purposely filled the theatre; he who had poised, as it were, the entire cosmos to behold the terrible spectacle of his incarnate Son dying on a bloody Roman Cross.
+And God himself was there, he who had purposely filled the theater; he who had poised, as it were, the entire cosmos to behold the terrible spectacle of his incarnate Son dying on a bloody Roman Cross.

 But why did he summon them?
 And why, by his Spirit, does he summon us still to behold him who was thus lifted up?